Islandia, New York: History

 Islandia incorporated itself as a village in April 1985 after CA Technologies established its world headquarters in Hauppauge and trying to capture the Hauppauge School District, in the area some people informally referred to as South Hauppauge.
 After more than three years of conducting local research, residents appeared in front of Islip's officials to take the first steps in incorporating Islandia on September 16, 1980.
 At the meeting, locals presented the Town of Islip was a petition signed by 432 Islandia Residents, which was over the 180 minimum required, and also presented the $1,000 (1980 USD) filing fee required.
 Many officials in the Town of Islip, including Town Supervisor Michael LoGrande, were less than thrilled with the proposal, and Islip soon sued the organizers of the prospective village in an attempt to prevent Islandia's incorporation.
 It wasn't until December 1984 that the Town of Islip dropped their opposition and asked residents in return for at least 200 residents to sign a letter to promise that the community would not exclude minorities from living within its borders.
 An incorporation vote was soon held, during which residents ultimately voted in favor of incorporating, and in April 1985, Islandia officially became an incorporated village.
 Its founding father was Warren Raymond.

 When it incorporated, Islandia became the first new village on Long Island to incorporate in over 15 years (the last village incorporated prior to Islandia was Lake Grove in 1968).

-The core of Islandia is a 500-home housing development built by Levitt & Sons circa 1963, which offered seven different model homes to choose from.
+The core of Islandia is a 500-home housing development built by Levitt & Sons in or about 1963, which offered seven different model homes to choose from.
 The original Levitt home buyers were informed during pre-construction sales that their children should attend the Hauppauge Union Free School District, but instead it became part of the Central Islip Union Free School District.
 The Levitt development was assigned the Central Islip ZIP code 11722 and was considered part of Central Islip until the incorporation of Islandia in 1985.

-In August 2016, the village board approved plans for a new casino to be opened at the Marriott hotel.
+In August 2016, the village board approved plans for a new casino to be opened at the Long Island Marriott hotel.
 These plans attracted opposition from some members of the community citing possible crime and traffic problems, while others supported the first new casino to be opened in Suffolk County.
 Marriott International sold the property to Delaware North for $40.41 million because Marriott has a corporate policy against gambling.
-On February 27, 2017, Jake's 58 casino opened with 250 video lottery terminals.
+On February 27, 2017, Jake's 58 Hotel & Casino opened with 250 video lottery terminals.

+In January 2024, the former CA Technologies headquarters, which had become vacant after the company moved its nerve center to New York City, was imploded via controlled explosion after being purchased in 2021, with its new owners opting to redevelop the property.
+The redevelopment plans call for the construction of up to 8 industrial and light-manufacturing buildings.